arooba-amjad/s-predictor/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

-For support or questions:
+For support and questions, please open an issue in the repository or contact the development team.
-- Create an issue on GitHub
-- Contact the development team
-- Check the documentation

-## Changelog

-### Version 1.0.0
-- Initial release
-- Size prediction algorithm
-- Responsive design
-- Iframe integration
-- API endpoints
-- Health monitoring
+---

+**Built with ❤️ for better online shopping experiences**